OpenEvalProject/evals/manuscripts/elife-91433/v1/manuscript.md

 For fluorescent labeling, the eluate was thawed on ice, incubated with 2 µM JFX650 or JFX554 (sourced from Luke Lavis) for 2 hr at 4°C with gentle shaking.
 The eluate was then applied to a 20–60% glycerol gradient in gradient buffer (25 mM HEPES–KOH pH 7.6, 1 mM EDTA, 2 mM MgCl2, 0.01% NP-40, 300 mM KOAc) for velocity sedimentation, allowing further purification of complexes and separation from unbound free dyes.
 Centrifugation was performed at 45,000 rpm for 20 hr at 4°C in an SW 60 T rotor.
 Peak fractions were analyzed by sodium dodecyl sulfate–polyacrylamide gel electrophoresis (SDS–PAGE) and Flamingo Fluorescent Stain (Bio-Rad) (Figure 1—figure supplement 1C).
 Protein concentration was determined by comparing to a serially diluted BSA standard in SDS–PAGE.
 Remodeler labeling efficiency was deemed to be high based on comparison to protein labeled with large excesses of dye (Figure 1—figure supplement 2C).

-## Gel-based nucleosome sliding assay
+### Gel-based nucleosome sliding assay

 RSC nucleosome sliding reactions were performed using 20 nM nucleosome [43N43, Cy5DNA], 10 nM RSCSth1-3F-Halo, and 1 mM ATP in a buffer containing 10 mM Tris (pH 7.4), 50 mM KCl, 3 mM MgCl2, and 0.1 mg/ml BSA (Schlichter et al., 2020).
 ISW2 nucleosome sliding reactions were conducted with 33.3 nM nucleosome [80N3, Cy5-DNA, Cy3-H2A], 6.15 nM ISW2Isw2-3F-Halo, and 1 mM ATP in a buffer composed of 25 mM HEPES–KOH (pH 7.6), 50 mM KCl, 5 mM MgCl2, 0.1 mg/ml BSA, and 5% glycerol.
 All reactions had a 10-µl total volume and were incubated at 30°C with gentle mixing.
 At designated time points, reactions were quenched by adding 3 µg of salmon sperm DNA and 5 mM EDTA.
 Samples were subsequently loaded onto 4.5% or 6% native polyacrylamide gels, and the gels were imaged using Cy5 excitation on a Typhoon Imager System (Figure 1—figure supplement 2A, B).

-## Single-molecule tracking and analysis
+### Single-molecule tracking and analysis

 Kymographs were analyzed using the Pylake KymoTracker widget (Lumicks.pylake, ver.
 0.10.0) in Python.
 The following parameters were applied for particle tracking: line width: 0.4 µm, minimum length: 8 pixels, pixel threshold (minimum pixel intensity): 3, window (maximum frames of gap allowed to connect two lines as one track): 8, sigma (fluctuation in the molecule’s position over time): 0.14, velocity: 0.00, Refine lines: yes.
 For tracks with gaps that could not be connected by the default parameters (more commonly observed for long-lived tracks), the 'Connect line' function was used to manually connect two lines.
 Notably, all movies were acquired without laminar flow, resulting in rare protein-binding events during the movie.
 Sigma and/or velocity parameters were increased to track highly diffusive molecules.

-## Rolling-window diffusion analysis pipeline
+### Rolling-window diffusion analysis pipeline

 To capture transitions in diffusive states, 20-frame window sub-trajectories were made from the beginning to the end of each trajectory.
 The 20-frame window size was determined by trial-and-error, with shorter windows (e.g., 5, 10 frames) resulting in noisy detection of spurious diffusion peaks and longer windows (e.g., 35, 50 frames) causing averaging of diffusion peaks.
 Diffusion coefficients (D) were calculated for each window using a MATLAB class called msdanalyzer (Tarantino et al., 2014), where D was estimated from the linear regression fitting of the MSD plots of rolling windows using the first five time points.
-D is calculated as:D=12d×MSD(dt)dt
+D is calculated as:

+$$
+D=\frac{1}{2d}\times\frac{MSD(dt)}{dt}
+$$

 where d is the number of dimensions (1 in this case).